drewdeponte/andrewdeponte.com_jekyll/_posts/2009-07-01-ajax-request-generated-javascript.markdown

 layout: post
 title: Ajax Request Generated JavaScript
 date: 2009-07-01
-tags: [Ajax, Dynamic, JavaScript, Prototype, Software Development]
+tags: [Ajax, JavaScript, Prototype, Software Development]
 ---
 Hi all.
 Recently I was working on a web application that utilized JavaScript and AJAX.
 Who would have guessed.
 Anyways, I ran into a bit of a snag when I